 Before you rush out and spend a small fortune on tester pots when choosing paint colours, carefully consider the light in the room…

 South facing: If you’re lucky to be decorating a south-facing room, enjoy the freedom as most colours will work well.
 South-facing rooms tend to have lots of sunny, natural light so both cool and dark shades will look fantastic.
-In our studio, we’re currently crushing on Farrow & Ball’s Bancha as seen here.
+In my studio, I’m currently crushing on Farrow & Ball’s Bancha as seen here.
 It’s perfect for those who want to embrace stronger colours in the home.
 For classy neutrals on the other hand, try Designers Guild Poivre Blanc No 26 or Farrow & Ball Skimming Stone.

 North facing: These rooms are notoriously trickier to decorate because they don’t receive as much warmth and the light will feel darker.
 Avoid anything too white or light grey, especially if it has cool undertones.
 Instead, keep things warm with cosy neutrals that are inviting and have a pink or yellow undertone.
 Rich, cocooning jewel colours are also a winning choice.
 Take a look at Little Greene Mid Azure 2 or Farrow & Ball Stiffkey Blue to create a cosy and intimate feel.